famsf/insights/README.md

 If you have been running a previous version of Vagrant you may need to do: `vagrant plugin update` to ensure that you can install the plugins.

 ## Getting Started

+### Configure Git to include Pantheon remote
+Note: if you were doing development on this repo before release 1.10, you should start with a fresh clone of the repo and follow the following steps:

+1. Add Pantheon as a remote
+ * `git remote add pantheon ssh://codeserver.dev.ee6cdbc4-f439-4270-bbab-8adf8d3ba96c@codeserver.dev.ee6cdbc4-f439-4270-bbab-8adf8d3ba96c.drush.in:2222/~/repository.git`

 1. From inside the project root, run:
  * `composer install`